 CO2: Not required

-Known also as ‘Baby’s Tears’ for its oval, tear-drop like leaves, Lindernia rotundifolia is a common, fast-growing species native to East Asia.
-Specimens will grow vertically with almost weed-like abandon, and although hobbyists may clip and replant side shoots in order to propagate, L. rotundifolia will self-propagate in the aquarium by sending out runners resulting in the development of lush clumps from a few original plants.
-We recommend regular pruning as, without proper direction, this species can grow to overwhelm a tank.
+Commonly known also as ‘Baby’s Tears’ for its oval, tear-drop like leaves, Lindernia rotundifolia is a prolific, fast-growing plant native to East Asia.
+Specimens will grow vertically and quickly.
+Although hobbyists may clip and replant cuttings in order to propagate, L. rotundifolia will self-propagate in the aquarium by sending out runners resulting in the development of lush clumps from a few original plants.
+We recommend regular pruning as Lindernia rotundifolia grows faster than many of it's tank-mates.

-However, L. rotundifolia is an undemanding species appropriate for beginners.
-It will tolerate low-light conditions well, and although both CO2 supplementation and water column fertilization are necessary though they will result in extremely rapid and dense growth.
+L. rotundifolia is an undemanding aquarium plant that is appropriate for beginners.
+It tolerates low-light conditions well, and neither CO2 supplementation or water column fertilization are necessary though they will result in extremely rapid and dense growth.